hollowww-dev/feedback-app/README.md

 ## Project overview :space_invader:

-`My goal over development of this app was not only to test my own coding skills, but also gather some hands-on experience involving simultaneous work on front-end and back-end, while planning, producing and managing the project as a whole.`
+`My objective in developing this app was not only to test my coding skills but also to gain hands-on experience in working on both the front-end and back-end simultaneously, while also planning, producing, and managing the project as a whole.`

 ## Application possibilities :person_fencing:

-`"Product Feedback App" lets its users submit a feedback that by default gets a status of "suggestion".
-That feedback can be upvoted, commented and pushed through the roadmap by users with special permissions that can change the status of an entry to "planned", "in progress" or "live".`
+`The "Product Feedback App" allows users to submit feedback, which initially receives a status of "suggestion."
+This feedback can be upvoted, commented on, and advanced through the roadmap by users with special permissions, who can change the status to "planned," "in progress," or "live."`

 ### User authentication